mcdaley/RNAppTemplate/README.md

 # React Native App Template
 The repository provides a template for quickly creating a new react native app.
 The easiest way to implement is to import the respository.

+## To Do
+### Figure out how to organize the code
+In React Navigation 4.x it was easier to organize the code because I could store the header information for each screen in the static navigation options.
+That was deprecated in 5.x.
+This will mostly be a problem when creating a dynamic header, such as a __Save__ link that only becomes active when a user types some information.

+One solution is to create the page using the <Header> component instead using the React Navigation headers.
+I quickly tried with React Native Elements, but the header was too large - NativeBase.io package seemed to work better.

 ## Installing

 ## Dependencies / Packages